 What type of potatoes are suitable?

 When making Japanese simmered dishes, it is common to use an otoshi-buta (drop lid).
-An otoshi-buta is a lid that is placed directly on top of the ingredients in the pot.
-By having the lid in direct contact with the ingredients, the cooking liquid beneath it circulates over the ingredients, allowing for efficient simmering with less water.
+An otoshi-buta is a lid that is placed directly on top of the ingredients in a pot or pan.
+By having the lid in direct contact with them, the cooking liquid beneath it circulates over the ingredients, allowing for efficient simmering with less water.

 Ingredients

-- 7 oz.
-(200g) thinly sliced beef
+- 5.3 oz thinly sliced beef

-- 1 (7oz./200g) onion
+- 7 oz onion

-- 1 (5oz./140g) carrot
+- 2.5 oz carrot

 - 8 green beans

-- 2 Tbsp sake (A)
+- 2 Tbsp sake

-- 1 Tbsp mirin (B)
+- 2 Tbsp mirin

-- 2 ½ Tbsp soy sauce
+- 3 Tbsp soy sauce

-Prepare the vegetables as follows;
+Prepare the vegetables as follows:

-Potatoes: Peel and cut them into bite-sized pieces.
+Potatoes: Cut them into bite-sized pieces.

-Carrot: Cut it into quarters lengthwise and then into bite-sized pieces.
+Carrot: Cut it into bite-sized pieces.

-Green beans: Remove the ends and strings, then cut them into 1.2 inch (3cm) lengths.
+Green beans: Remove the ends and strings, then cut them into 1.2-inch (3cm) lengths.

 Step 2